Oliver Lozano: Dispute over the KBL

 There has been confusion recently in the 2007 election campaign within the party.
-This confusion stems from the recent endorsement (allegedly by the KBL) of Marcos loyalist lawyer Oliver Lozano to dubious senatorial candidate Joselito Pepito "Peter" Cayetano, who has the namesake of Rep. Alan Peter Cayetano, an opposition stalwart.
+This confusion stems from the recent endorsement (allegedly by the KBL) by Lozano of dubious senatorial candidate Joselito Pepito "Peter" Cayetano, who has the namesake of Rep. Alan Peter Cayetano, an opposition stalwart.
 Rep. Cayetano said that Gov. Bongbong Marcos, who is the president of the KBL, has certified that Joselito Cayetano has no party affiliation whatsoever with the KBL and that no endorsement was called for his namesake's candidacy.
-More recently, Marcos has denounced loyalist lawyer and senatorial candidate Oliver Lozano along with his candidates for turning the KBL into an "embarrassment".
+More recently, Marcos has denounced Lozano along with his candidates for turning the KBL into an "embarrassment".
 Marcos said that the party leadership will deal with the "renegade members" of the KBL after the elections.
 However, Lozano has repeatedly contended on television and radio that Marcos is an "honorary" president, and the real power within the party lies with Vicente Millora, who is the duly noted party chairman.

-Quotes

-On not being allowed to attend a COMELEC meeting:

-“They locked me out from the meeting.
-They did not even give me that courtesy to inform me whether I was invited or not.
-They made me wait.”